 2. Dirt and gravel roads

 In the southern part of the country roads are more common as the country is more developed.
 On the way to Sossusvlei, there are a few roads crossing the vast desert dunes.
-The desert wind and dust often erases them
+The desert wind and dust often erases them.
+As a result, no two images of Namibia taken at the same spot in the desert are the same.

-North of Swakopmund you can find this colorful salt farming lands that provide the perfect feeding ground for thousands of flamingos. the salt is transferred from the ocean into flat plains where the water evaporates.
-It is then packed and sold.
+North of Swakopmund you can find this colorful salt farming lands that provide the perfect feeding ground for thousands of flamingos.
+The salt is transferred from the ocean into flat plains where the water evaporates and creates these incredible aerial image of Namibia.
+Once the water evaporates, the salt is then packed and sold.

 6. Cracking soil

 Ana trees are a source of food and water for the many desert-adapted animals of Namibia.
-It is a thorny tree with deep roots that can penetrate deep below the surface to reach for water.
-It can live with as little as 2,5cm of rainfall a year and it is widely spread in the country as it can survive droughts.
+Ana trees are a thorny tree with deep roots that can penetrate far below the surface to reach for water.
+They can live with as little as 2,5cm of rainfall a year and are widely spread in Namibia as they are one of very few trees able to survive droughts.

 8. Sprouting bushes